Ashura is marked on the tenth day of Muharram, the first month of the Islamic calendar, by all Muslims.

-The primary rituals and observances on Ashoura consist of public expressions of mourning.
+The primary rituals and observances on Ashura consist of public expressions of mourning.
 Sunni Muslims commemorate the day through voluntary fasting.

 Some in the Shia community resort to flagellating themselves with chains and the blunt ends of swords.
 This is intended to exemplify the suffering Imam al-Hussein experienced shortly before his beheading.